AviatrixSystems/terraform-aviatrix-azure-controller/README.md

 ## Providers

-The module `aviatrix_controller_arm` does not currently support `azuread` version 2.0 and above.
+The module `aviatrix_controller_azure` does not currently support `azuread` version 2.0 and above.
 You can use the [pessimistic constraint operator](https://www.terraform.io/docs/language/expressions/version-constraints.html#gt--1) in your `required_providers` configuration to use the latest version 1.x release of `azuread`.

 | Name | Version |
 |------|---------|